-"We found no household that analyzed their fuel costs in a systematic way in their automobile or gasoline purchases... .
-One effect of this lack of knowledge and information is that when consumers buy a vehicle, they do not have the basic building blocks of knowledge assumed by the model of economically rational decision-making, and they make large errors estimating gasoline costs and savings over time (Turrentine and Kurani, 2007, p.
-1213)."
+"We found no household that analyzed their fuel costs in a systematic way in their automobile or gasoline purchases....One effect of this lack of knowledge and information is that when consumers buy a vehicle, they do not have the basic building blocks of knowledge assumed by the model of economically rational decision-making, and they make large errors estimating gasoline costs and savings over time."
+(Turrentine and Kurani, 2007, p.
+1213)

-However, the lack of a rigorous model for evaluating fuel economy implies that consumers will neither undervalue nor overvalue fuel economy.
+However, the lack of a rigorous model for evaluating fuel economy implies neither that consumers will undervalue nor overvalue fuel economy.

 The evidence from automobile manufacturers is anecdotal but revealing.
-The US National Research Council report on the US Corporate Average Fuel Economy Standards (NRC, 2002) made estimates of cost-effective fuel economy levels based on two alternative assumptions: 1) present value of discounted, expected future fuel savings; and 2) a simple three-year payback rule of thumb.
-As a member of that Committee, the author can report that the latter assumption was based on statements made to the Committee by several manufacturers.
-Manufacturers' rules of thumb ranged from two to four-year simple paybacks to three-year paybacks, to 80 000 km paybacks (the average usage of a new car in the US is approximately 24 000 km per year).
-When asked for the source of this information, manufacturers' representatives invariably cited proprietary market research.
+The US National Research Council report on the US Corporate Average Fuel Economy Standards (NRC, 2002) made estimates of cost-effective fuel economy levels based on two alternative assumptions: 1) present value of discounted, expected future fuel savings and, 2) a simple 3-year payback rule of thumb.
+As a member of that committee, the author can report that the latter assumption was based on statements made to the committee by several manufacturers.
+Manufacturers rules of thumb ranged from 2-4 year simple paybacks to 3-year paybacks, to 80,000 km paybacks (the average usage of a new car in the US is approximately 24,000 km per year.
+When asked the source of this information, manufacturers' representatives invariably cited proprietary market research.

-A nationwide random sample survey of 1 000 households for the US Department of Energy asked half of the respondents how much more they would be willing to pay for a vehicle that saved them \$400 per year in fuel costs (Opinion Research Corp., 2004).
-The other half of the respondents were asked how much annual fuel savings they would require in order to be willing to pay an additional \$1 200 for a new vehicle.
+A nationwide random sample survey of 1,000 households for the US Department of Energy asked half of the respondents how much more they would be willing to pay for a vehicle that saved them \$400 per year in fuel costs (Opinion Research Corp., 2004).
+The other half of the respondents were asked how much annual fuel savings they would require in order to be willing to pay an additional \$1,200 for a new vehicle.
 In both cases the vehicles were described as identical in every way except for their fuel economy.

 Figure 2.
-Fuel economy payback periods inferred from a DOE consumer survey
+Fuel Economy Payback Periods Inferred from a DOE Consumer Survey